+Country:

-Country: New Zealand Postcode: 8041
+New Zealand Postcode:

-Email: velocityparadise@gmail.com
+Email:

-Daytime Phone: 03 348 4812
+gre.olive2gmail.com Daytime Phone:

+Age:

+Gender:

+Ethnicity:

+I could not

+Gain an advantage in trade competition through this submission

+I am not

-directly affected by an effect of the subject matter of the submission that :
+directly affected by an effect of the subject matter of the submission that:

+a. adversely affects the environment, and

 b. does not relate to the trade competition or the effects of trade competitions.

+Note to person making submission:
-If you are a person who could gain an advantage in trade competition through the submission, your right to make a submission may be limited by clause 6(4) of Part 1 of Schedule 1 of the Resource Management Act 1991 the changes proposed to the government's plan by the Christchurch City Council do not go far enough for the following reasons:

-€ I do NOT wish to speak in support of my submission and ask that the following submission be fully considered.
+If you are a person who could gain an advantage in trade competition through the submission, your right to make a submission may be limited by clause 6(4) of Part 1 of Schedule 1 of the Resource Management Act 1991 Would you like to present your submission in person at a hearing?
+Yes I do NOT wish to speak in support of my submission and ask that the following submission be fully considered.
+Additional requirements for hearing: